nuxeo-sandbox/nuxeo-video-tools/README.md

 * The plug-in is in `nuxeo-video-tools/nuxeo-video-tools-plugin/target/`, its name is `nuxeo-video-tools-plugin-{version}.jar`.
 * The Marketplace Package is in `nuxeo-video-tools/nuxeo-video-tools-mp/target`, its name is `nuxeo-video-tools-mp-{version}.zip`.

+Also, if you just want the package without building it, just ask us :->

 ## Third Party Tools Used
 * [`ffmpeg`](http://ffmpeg.org): ffmpeg is already requested by nuxeo for its default Video handling (storyboard, automatic transcoding, extraction of info), so it is likely you already have it installed.
 You can also check our [Installing and Setting Up Related Software](http://doc.nuxeo.com/x/zgJc) page.